-For 2009-2019:
+For 2010-2020:

-- Staff found evidence of a statistically significant upward trend in non-fire CO deaths for the 11-year period from 2009 to 2019.
-The estimated number of consumer product-related CO deaths in 2019 is greater than any other year in this report; in fact, the estimate in this category is greater than any estimate since the changeover from ICD-9 to ICD-10 in 1999.
-The estimate has increased now for the seventh straight year. - Since 2009, portable generators alone have been associated with an estimated 765 non-fire CO poisoning deaths, accounting for 40 percent of all CO deaths related to consumer products under CPSC's jurisdiction.
+- Staff found evidence of a statistically significant upward trend in non-fire CO deaths for the 11-year period from 2010 to 2020.
+The estimated number of consumer product-related CO deaths rose to an all-time high in 2019.
+Although there were fewer estimated deaths in 2020 than in 2019, the 2020 death estimate otherwise exceeds all earlier years in the period. - Since 2010, portable generators alone have been associated with an estimated 796 non-fire CO poisoning deaths, accounting for 40 percent of all non-fire CO deaths related to consumer products under CPSC's jurisdiction.